carlopogus/jackinabox/README.md

 ```js
 $('.gallery').jackinabox();
 ```
-Your HTML should be layed out similar to this, with the class "jackbox" added for all <a> child elements of the container:
+Your HTML should be layed out similar to this, with the class "jackbox" added for all "<a>" child elements of the container:

 ```html
 <div class="thumbs clearfix">